greggcorp/Greggcorp/_posts/2023-02-24-just-enough-direct-reports.md

 ![Talking about transitioning from journalism to user research](../images/learners_directs.png "Learners screenshot") *Me talking about transitioning from journalism to user research (screenshot only—click [here](https://joinlearners.com/thought/how-many-direct-reports-should-a-ux-research-manager-have) to watch!)*

 My short answer is that a manager who is also doing research projects should have no more than two to three direct reports.
-However, if your sole duty is to manage (meaning you’re not also conducting your own studies), then five to seven direct reports is sensible, Here’s how I landed on those numbers…
+However, if your sole duty is to manage (meaning you’re not also conducting your own studies), then five to seven direct reports is sensible.
+Here’s how I landed on those numbers…

 ## A manager’s schedule